qinyanjuidavid/Getting-Started-With-Celery-and-RabbitMQ/notes.md

 - To start celery beat `celery -A src beat -l INFO`

 - To utilize the database scheduler we use the command `celery -A src beat -l INFO --scheduler django_celery_beat.schedulers.DatabaseScheduler`

+## Exploring Results Backends

+- Results Backends allows us to save the results of previous backend
+- Install the django-celery-results

+## Caching

+- Run `python manage.py createcachetable --dry-run` or `python manage.py createcachetable` to build the cache database